 How to use Wyze Cams with Google Assistant

 We offer the ability to integrate your Wyze Cams with Google Assistant’s voice controls.
-Once set up, you can tell your Google Assistant to show live stream video from your camera on your any Chromecast-enabled device.
+Once set up, you can tell Google Assistant to show your camera's Live Stream on any Chromecast-enabled device.
 The Wyze integration with Google Assistant is currently only available in the USA.

 What data does Google Assistant have access to?